Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Results

 \subsection{Influence from Position of Updating Features}

 We examined the impact of the position of updating pre-computed features on CIFAR-10.
-The number of saved samples throughout the entire active learning iteration process is depicted in fig.~\ref{fig:hyper_changep}, with the average savings ratio presented in table~\ref{tab:hyper_changep}.
+The average savings ratio is presented in table~\ref{tab:hyper_changep}.
 The choice of updating pre-computed features does indeed affect the final performance of ASVP.
 Nevertheless, across the six different positions explored in the experiments, ASVP consistently outperforms the method relying solely on pre-training features (SVPp).
 Furthermore, our proposed method for determining the update location based on LogME-PED proves to be effective.
 On CIFAR-10, this method selects the update of pre-computed features at 600 labels, ranking as the second-best among the six experimental positions, as shown in table~\ref{tab:hyper_changep}.
 The positions of updating pre-computed features estimated through LogME-PED are outlined in appendix~\ref{supp:logme_p}.